uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-05-example-post.markdown

 ### How to write Markdown
 Thankfully the majority of writing Markdown is the same as writing plain English - you just need to tell Jekyll what you'd like it to do with certain bits of text.
 The title just above this, for example.
 Go and check out this fantastic guide to see all the wacky and wonderful stuff you can do in Markdown: [https://www.ihsantopaloglu.com/Jekyll-Markdown-Cheat-Sheet/](https://www.ihsantopaloglu.com/Jekyll-Markdown-Cheat-Sheet/)

+### Adding an image to your post
+# TODO: TOM DO THIS BEFORE THE HACKATHON

 ### Adding a video to your post
 To do this, you'll need to use a little HTML, but YouTube will give you a hand and generate it for you!
 First of all, go to the video you'd like to add to your post, and click "Share", and then "Embed".
 You should see something like this: